-There is so much to love about the daylily, one of the most prolific and dependable perennials plants in the garden.
+There is so much to love about the daylily, one of the most prolific and dependable perennial plants in the garden.
 Drought tolerant and relatively pest free, daylilies require little maintenance other than pulling out the scape at the correct time.
 What is a daylily scape?
 Scapes in daylilies are the plants’ leafless stems on which the flowers appear.
 For more daylily scape information, read on.

 What is a Daylily Scape?